mesaguy/ansible-prometheus/docs/gluster_exporter_ofesseler.md

     prometheus_gluster_exporter_ofesseler_runas: root

 The version of gluster_exporter_ofesseler to install.
-The default version can be found in the [gluster_exporter_ofesseler variables file](../vars/software/gluster_exporter_ofesseler.yml) and can be used to override the default version:
+The default version can be found in the [gluster_exporter_ofesseler variables file](../vars/software/gluster_exporter_ofesseler.yml) and the default version can be overridden using the following variable:

     prometheus_gluster_exporter_ofesseler_version: "1.0.0"